 - the Belgian Economic Missions' section on this website

 - King Baudouin Foundation

 - Prince Philipe Fund (website only available in French, Dutch and German)

-- Annemie Neyts, President of the Board of Directors of the Belgian Foreign Trade Agency (website of Mrs Neyts is only available in Dutch)
+- Annemie Neyts, former Chair of the Board of Directors of the Belgian Foreign Trade Agency (website of Mrs Neyts is only available in Dutch)